Property Management System. Sounds simple, right?

-At its broadest level, a PMS is software used to win more bookings, streamline property management processes and stakeholders, and maximize your earning potential.
+In its most general definition, a PMS is software used to win more bookings, streamline property management processes and stakeholders, and maximize your earning potential.

 But as you dig deeper and try determine what you'd like your PMS to do for you, you'll inevitably come to realize that a PMS can be many different things to many different people at many different times.

-So how do you find the right one for you?
+So how do you find the PMS that's right for you?

 The Evolutionary Cycle of PMSs

-Let's start with a quick look back at how the world of PMSs came into existence.
+Let's start with a quick look back at how the world of PMSs came into existence in the first place.

 Historically, PMSs had a principle focus on the operational components of managing a short-term rental.
 The PMS’ role was to keep the wheels moving and provide a technological backbone to the day-to-day operations of property management.

 More recently, PMSs have entered a Phase 3 of sorts, which can loosely be thought of as an optimization phase.
-This phase is much less defined than its Phase 1 operations or Phase 2 marketing older siblings.
-Nonetheless, the features associated with this phase are novel, exciting, and represent the new gold standard for what a leading PMS should aspire to do.
+This phase is much less defined than its phase 1 operations or phase 2 marketing older siblings.
+Nonetheless, the features associated with this phase are innovative and exciting, and represent the new gold standard for what a leading PMS should aspire to do.
+They include things like automation and price optimization tools, unified inboxes and mobile management apps.
 These features frequently leverage advances in cloud-based technologies to offer automation and AI tools that streamline processes and create operational efficiencies.
 For property managers that manage multiple properties, many of these features represent bread-and-butter dependencies for the roles and responsibilities they’re endlessly called upon to get right each and every day.

 Finally, we are also starting to see the beginnings of the PMS branching out into a stakeholder engagement phase.
-This involves thinking more broadly about the various stakeholders involved throughout the end-to-end hosting process, and ways in which their lives can be improved too.
+This involves thinking more broadly about the various stakeholders involved throughout the end-to-end hosting process, and ways in which their lives are able to be improved through technology too.
 Examples of features include guest and owners’ portals.
 Up until now, features such as these have traditionally lived as separate and standalone products, but are slowly creeping their way into the integrated feature offerings of best-of-class PMSs.

 The Perfect PMS?...
 It's a Game of Trade-Offs

-So enough with the history lesson, and back to our original conundrum: How do you find the PMS that’s right for you?
+So enough with the history lesson, and back to our original conundrum: How do you select the PMS that’s right for you?

 The answer lies in first recognizing that you’re inevitably playing a game of “trade-offs”.
 There is no perfect PMS.

 Some focus more heavily on their operational features, whilst others focus more so on their marketing features.
-Some are stronger for managing multiple properties, whereas others are better at getting granular with individual properties.
-Some have excellent features but no mobile management app, whereas others may be good on-the-go, but be weak on core features.
+Some are stronger at managing broad portfolios, whereas others are better at getting granular with individual properties.
+Some have excellent features but no mobile management app, whereas others may be good on-the-go, but are weak on core features.
 And obviously, the greater the features, the more expensive the PMS is likely to be.

-In short, you’ll inevitably need to make some difficult trade-offs.
+In short, you’ll inevitably need to make some trade-offs somewhere along the way.

-- Features: First and foremost, you’ll want to feel comfortable that your PMS provides you with the right mix of core features you'll be most dependent upon for your particular circumstances.
+- Features: First and foremost, you’ll want to feel comfortable that your PMS provides you with the right mix of core features required for your particular circumstances.
 This involves determining your desired operations vs. marketing vs. optimization vs. stakeholder engagement mix.

 - Support: It can’t be forgotten that we’re talking about software here.
 There will be software updates, customizations and inevitable bugs (even in best of breed options).
-For some, the on-boarding, training and support they receive will be just as critical as the technical features they require.
+For some, the on-boarding, training and ongoing support they receive will be just as important as the technical features they require.